04 Jul Linear regressions

 The coefficients represent the variation of Y when the value of X increases by 1 unit.

-The coefficients represent the variation of Y when the qualitative variable is equal to the value of the class (in relation to the reference class)
+The coefficients represent the variation of Y when the categorical variable is equal to the value of the class (in relation to the reference class)

 It is common to set the alpha risk at 5%: it corresponds to the risk that one would assume a priori to conclude wrongly that a coefficient at least as high as this is not due to chance.
 In other words, it is the risk of wrongly concluding that the results obtained cannot be due to chance.